fritzo/rationalkeyboard/README.md

 Audio seems to work best in recent Firefox and Chrome releases, but HTML5 audio is still a young technology.
 Sometimes pausing helps to unglitch audio.

+DISCLAIMER: The Rational Keyboard does NOT actually have infinitely many keys.
+For practical purposes, the Keyboard only has 279 keys, all of which represent the rational numbers closest to 1/1, the origin point.